Hours of Operation

 Becoming a FHC Provider

-There is a tremendous need for certified providers, especially in the area of infant care.
-Classes are taught that provide education, business, health & safety, nutrition and curriculum.
+There is a tremendous need for certified providers, especially in the area of infant care, special needs, and evening/weekend care (including the ECC Program).
+Classes are taught that provide education, business, health & safety, nutrition and curriculum at no charge.
+Children are not permitted to attend the New Provider Orientation classes.

-The next FCC New Provider Orientation is scheduled for August, 2013.
-If you are interested in becoming a provider, please contact the FCC office at 456-9688 to obtain an application and authorization for a background check.
+The next FCC New Provider Orientation is scheduled for June 22 -26, 2015.
+We are looking for providers who are willing to work nights & weekends for the Expanded Child Care Program, care for children with special needs, and to care for infants.
+If you are interested in becoming a provider, please contact the FCC office at (318) 456-9688 to obtain an application and authorization for a background check.
 These forms are required before the next class begins.
-FCC 456-9688 or email email@example.com Thanks!
+FCC (318) 456-9688, Thanks!

 Family Child Care - Advertising Guidelines